Richard F. Ambrose

 Ambrose also served as Vice President and General Manager of the Surveillance and Navigation Systems line of business within Space and prior to that, he led Mission Systems and Sensors Tactical Systems as Vice President and General Manager.
 He began his career with Lockheed Martin as Vice President of Ground Systems and Regional Executive of the Rocky Mountain region for the company’s Management and Data Systems and Astronautics Operations.

 Before joining Lockheed Martin in 2000, Ambrose was Vice President of Space Systems for Raytheon’s Command, Control and Communications business segment and formerly served as President and General Manager for Space Systems, Hughes Information Technology Systems.

 Ambrose serves on the Denver Museum of Nature & Science Board of Trustees and is a National Association of Corporate Directors Governance Fellow, a Fellow of the American Institute of Aeronautics and Astronautics, and an International Academy of Astronautics Full Academician.
-He was honored with The Aviation Week Network’s Laureate Award for Space: Leadership in 2018, is a 2017 recipient of the National Defense Industrial Association Space Division Peter B. Teets Award, and is a four-time recipient of the Wash100 award by Executive Mosaic.
+He was honored with The Aviation Week Network’s Laureate Award for Space: Leadership in 2018, is a 2017 recipient of the National Defense Industrial Association Space Division Peter B. Teets Award, was named a LinkedIn Top Voice in Technology in 2019, and is a five-time recipient of the Wash100 award by Executive Mosaic.